chiknas/SwanCloudServerDeploy/RPI_README.md

 1. open roots crontab: `sudo crontab -e`
 2. append:
    `0 0 1 * * cd /home/pi/SwanCloudServerDeploy && ./swan-cloud-server-deploy.sh -k "'apiKey1'" -p /mnt/samsung -t arm32v7 -s -d example.com`

+## Run swan-cloud-server-deploy.sh with no sudo

+To make it easier for the deployment to work give ownership of the `swan-cloud-server-deploy.sh` script to root with this command:
+  `sudo chown root swan-cloud-server-deploy.sh`